Liam Kelly (Irish republican): Prison sentence and election

-While in jail, Kelly was elected, on an Anti-Partition ticket, as an abstentionist candidate for the Stormont constituency of Mid Tyrone at the 1953 Northern Ireland general election.
-Upon being released from jail he returned to his hometown of Pomeroy, where a crowd of 10,000 had gathered to welcome him home.
+While in prison, Kelly was elected, on an Anti-Partition ticket, as an abstentionist candidate for the Stormont constituency of Mid Tyrone at the 1953 Northern Ireland general election.
+On being released from prison he returned to his hometown of Pomeroy, where a crowd of 10,000 had gathered to welcome him home.
+The ensuing riots and clashes that occurred between the RUC and Kellys supporters were referred to as the Pomeroy riots.

-Kelly held this seat until the following general election, though - as an abstentionist - he never attended Stormont.
+Kelly held this seat until the following general election, though – as an abstentionist – he never attended Stormont.

 Fianna Uladh

 Fianna Uladh was founded in 1953, as the political wing of Saor Uladh.
 Fianna Uladh's basic ideology - which placed it closer to Clann na Poblachta than to the Sinn Féin of that era - was summed up by Kelly in a speech made in Seanad Éireann in 1954:

 We in Fianna Uladh recognise the Constitution of the Republic of Ireland under which this State operates and we are prepared to work within its framework to extend its operation to the whole of Ireland.
 Recognising only the Constitution and the sovereignty of the Irish people, we naturally reject the claim of Britain and of any of her institutions to exercise sovereignty in any portion of Ireland.
 We decline to prostitute our nationality and our consciences by taking the Oath of Allegiance to the British Crown as a condition of parliamentary representation.
-44 Seanad Debates col 346 (25 November 1954).

 The element of rejecting British sovereignty in Ireland which was left unstated on that occasion was Saor Uladh's and Kelly's own personal involvement in acts of violence in Northern Ireland.
-Fianna Uladh's foundation - and its policy of abstentionism - helped to precipitate the break-up of the Anti-Partition of Ireland League in March 1954.
+Fianna Uladh's foundation – and its policy of abstentionism – helped to precipitate the break-up of the Anti-Partition of Ireland League in March 1954.

 Seanad election

 It was Kelly's association with Clann na Poblachta led to his nomination to the Seanad.
-In return for the Clann's support for the Second Inter-party Government (1954–1957), Taoiseach John A. Costello ensured that the votes of Fine Gael councillors elected Kelly to the Seanad (Labour Panel).
+In return for the Clann's support for the Second Inter-party Government (1954–1957), Taoiseach John A. Costello ensured that the votes of Fine Gael councillors elected Kelly to the Seanad on the Labour Panel.